danieldeichfuss/danieldeichfuss/README.md

 ### Hi there 👋

 I'm Daniel, I'm a Senior Software Engineer with a music business background.
-I currently work @ Flink in Berlin, Germany.
-Ex Delivery Hero
+I currently work @weissaufschwarz.
+Previously at Delivery Hero and Flink.

 <!--
 **danieldeichfuss/danieldeichfuss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.